Magic: The Gathering compilation sets: Masters

 Eternal Masters is a Magic compilation set released in June 2016.
 Similar to the Modern Masters sets, it reprints cards, but from all of Magics history rather than restricting itself to the Modern format, thus aiming itself at casual formats such as Cube as well as the Vintage and Legacy formats.Modern Masters 2017 Edition ("MM3") was released on March 17, 2017.
 It was also released in English, Simplified Chinese, and Japanese.
 The 2017 edition added Innistrad block, Return to Ravnica block, Magic 2013, and Magic 2014 to the sets eligible for a Modern Masters reprint.
 Notable reprints in Modern Masters 2017 Edition included Tarmogoyf, Damnation, Liliana of the Veil, Snapcaster Mage, Voice of Resurgence, and the enemy color "fetchlands" such as Scalding Tarn.Iconic Masters is a Magic compilation set; it was released at Hasbro's HasCon's 25th anniversary celebration of Magic in September 2017, and released to the wider public in November 2017.
 It is a compilation set with reprinted cards originating throughout the history of Magic, similar to Eternal Masters.
 The set is generally perceived to have had poor sales due to the two month delayed nature of its wide release, which happened only a few weeks before the release of Unstable.
 Wizards of the Coast would later apologize for setting wrong expectations for the set as well as the strange scheduling after receiving negative feedback about the set.Masters 25 (A25) was released on March 16, 2018.
 It was themed as a celebration of 25 years of the history of Magic, with cards from every printed set.Ultimate Masters (UMA) was released on December 7, 2018.
 In the set's official announcement, it was noted that it would have an unusually high price point, but would contain unusually high-value reprints.
 It is the first Magic set to include a regular-sized "box topper" promotional card with each booster box.
 Wizards of the Coast announced that it would be the last Masters set for some time; however, Double Masters would be released less than two years later.
 Double Masters (2XM) was released on August 7, 2020.
 Due to the "double" theme of the set, each draft booster contains two rare or mythic cards and two foil cards of any rarity, and each booster box contains two "box topper" promotional cards.
 It is the first Masters set to be released without an official list price.

+Anthologies

-AnthologiesAnthologies was a box set and the second compilation set.
+Anthologies was a box set and the second compilation set.
 It was printed in November 1998 to celebrate the 5th anniversary of Magic.
 It featured cards from Alpha through Urza's Saga.
 The print run was unknown.